gskaggs/Pupilometer-Analysis/README.md

 diameter.py runs a BFS flood fill algorithm to determine the pupil's horizontal and vertical diameters, and produces a new image with the pupil outlined in blue.

-Executing run.sh will run the file with the example config arguments in config.txt and will redirect the result to output.txt.
+Executing run.sh will run diameter.py with the example config arguments in config.txt and will redirect the result to output.txt.

 Limitations: The pupil must be centered in the provided image.